Correctness Rules

 require-lifecycle-interface | warning | Lifecycle method without interface |

-no-empty-handlers | warning | HTTP handler with empty body |
+no-empty-handlers | info | HTTP handler with empty body |

 no-async-without-await | warning | Async function with no await |